-This device has a Tstat switch to allow your engine to warm to operating temperature before any adjustments to the IAT & CTS take effect.
-It has a 30 second delay before the EFIE engages and any adjustments can be made or take effect.
+All contol potentiometers are pre-set to "0" do NOT turn counter clocwise when starting your adjustments.
+This device has a 30 second delay before the EFIE engages and any adjustments can be made or take effect.
 You will know when the EFIE is engaged by the lighted EFIE LED.
-After the EFIE LED is lit, Insert the probes from your Volt meter as follows.
-Insert your positive probe in the test point marked Wide +, located in the center left hand hand of the board.
+After the EFIE LED is lit, and the engine has warmed to operating temperature, Insert the probes from your Volt meter as follows.
+Insert your positive probe in the test point marked Wide +, located in the center left hand hand side of the board.
 Next insert your negative probe into the Wide - test point located in the lower left hand corner of the board.
 Set your volt meter on the lowest DC voltage scale (1 or 2 volts).
 You will now adjust your Wideband potentiometer.
 Turning it clockwise raises the voltage, leaning the fuel supply, and counter clockwise lowers the voltage, richening the fuel supply.
-You want to start with an initial setting of 100 mV.
-You will notice that we use a single 25 turn Wideband potentiometer, which will give you pin point accuracy, as opposed to out competitor who uses 2 single turn potentiometers.
+You want to turn clockwise until you have an initial setting of 100 mV.
+You will notice that we use a single 25 turn Wideband potentiometer, which will give you pin point accuracy, as opposed to our competitor who uses 2 single turn potentiometers.
+The recommended starting setting is 100mV.
+You can raise this setting for a leaner mix.
+We recommend making 10 mV adjustments at a time.
+Raising this setting too much will trigger a trouble code and a Check Engine Light.